 behavior, but by making that correlation on another species first.
 The reason this was necessary is that instincts

-are not tied to memory, and hence leave no memory trace of their operation with which to correlate a future event.
+are not tied to memory, and hence the operation of a sexual instinct would leave no memory trace with which to link

-Crucially then, the domestication of dogs may have provided the first opportunity to closely observe the sexual
+any ensuing pregnancy.
+Crucially then, the domestication of dogs may have provided the first opportunity to closely